benyomtov/bootcamp-study-guide/README.md

 ## Description

-This Prewwork Study Guide was created for Bootcamp students to study what they learned by going through the prework.
+This Prework Study Guide was created for Bootcamp students to study what they learned by going through the prework.
 It has notes on the programming languages covered in the prework.

 ## Installation